morenzoe/Introduction_to_Computation/README.md

 Disclaimers:

-1. This repository is only for my own personal use.
+1. This repository is only for my personal use.
 2. I do not support nor encourage plagiarism in any form.
 3. I do not give any permission for plagiarizing any part of this repository in any form.
-4. I will not be liable or responsible for any plagiarism done by anyone on this repository without my consent.
+4. I will not be liable for any plagiarism done by anyone on this repository without my consent.

 Penafian: